-Overlook the austere boxy exterior of this boutique hotel and revel in its beachfront location, freshwater pool and private balconies with hammocks that look out onto the water.
-Every morning, a complimentary breakfast of fresh fruit, toast and coffee is delivered to your room on a rustic wooden trays.
+Overlook the austere boxy exterior of this boutique hotel and revel in its beachfront location, freshwater pool, and private balconies with hammocks that look out onto the water.
+Every morning, a complimentary breakfast of fresh fruit, toast, and coffee is delivered to your room on a rustic wooden tray.
 Wake up to catch the sun rising over the Caribbean, then stroll five minutes to the beautiful white-sand beach of Playa Norte, the finest on Isla Mujeres.

 Hotel Havana, San Antonio, Texas

 This hip, pocket-friendly charmer set on the North Riverwalk is housed in a stately Mediterranean Revival 1914 building.
 Hotelier Liz Lambert—the talent behind cult stays like Marfa’s El Cosmico and Austin's Hotel Saint Cecilia—is behind the stylishly spare design, which fuses classic Spanish Colonial motifs with Cuban-influenced details.
 The 27 rooms incorporate artfully-weathered pine floors, Turkish rugs, and original Cuban artworks, along with retro touches like vintage radios and 1950s-inspired Smeg fridges.
 Downstairs, Ocho restaurant serves up wickedly good bites like sweet plantain griddle cakes with Mexican crema and blueberries, and the best tostados north of the border.

 Check Prices for Hotel Havana in San Antonio, TX